Linuxbrew/brew/docs/FAQ.md

 Homebrew will continue to attempt to install the newest version it knows about when you run `brew upgrade`.
 This can be surprising.

-To remove a formula entirely, you may run `brew uninstall formula_name --force`.
+To remove a formula entirely, you may run `brew uninstall --force <formula>`.

 Be careful as this is a destructive operation.